Math is Fun

 ... so not all roots are irrational.

-Apparently Hippasus (one of Pythagoras' students) discovered irrational numbers when trying to represent the square root of 2 as a fraction (using geometry, it is thought).
-Instead he proved you couldn't write the square root of 2 as a fraction and so it was irrational.
+Apparently Hippasus (one of Pythagoras' students) discovered irrational numbers when trying to write the square root of 2 as a fraction (using geometry, it is thought).
+Instead he proved the square root of 2 could not be written as a fraction, so it is irrational.